woocommerce/facebook-for-woocommerce/.github/PULL_REQUEST_TEMPLATE.md

 > Dev - Developer-facing only change.
 > Doc - Updated customer or developer facing documentation

-If you remove the "Changelog entry" header, the title of Pull Request will be used as the changelog entry.
+If you remove the "Changelog entry" header, the Pull Request title will be used as the changelog entry.

 Add the `changelog: none` label if no changelog entry is needed.
 -->